RedHatQE/polarizer/README.md

 The one thing polarizer was meant to do was to get away from the mentality of a stand-alone program.
 Instead, polarizer is just a service that other clients can make requests for.

+## Polarizer infrastructure

+Now that polarizer as a tool is a web service, this implies setting up the infrastructure for it (ie, provisioning a server for polarizer to run on).
+The actual project which is the web service is called polarizer-vertx (since it uses the vertx framework), and there is an ansible playbook called polarizer.yml to setup a polarizer-vertx server.

+Due to some internal servers, this playbook is not hosted on github, although eventually this should be possible.

 ## polarizer goodies